-Aviation can be broken up into three basic categories; static, ground to air and air to air photography.
+Aviation can be broken up into three basic categories; static, ground to air, and air to air photography.
 These fields are based upon what the aircraft is doing.
 Static refers to the plane being parked and inactive.
 Whether that means it is being worked on or just parked on the ramp, there is no danger of the engine turning over and the prop turning.
-Static shooting is amongst the hardest because there is often lots more going on then just a plane on the tarmac.
+Static shooting is amongst the hardest because there is often lots more going on than just a plane on the tarmac.

 Ground to air is up next.
-Ground to air is whenever You are standing on the ground or some form of platform, which at some airshows are available for photographers, and the aircraft is flying around above you.
-Now with ground to air I include taxiing.
+Ground to air is whenever You are standing on the ground or some form of a platform, which at some airshows are available for photographers, and the aircraft is flying around above you.
+Now with the ground to air, I include taxiing.
 Taxiing is technically still on the ground but the aircraft is no longer static as it is doing something, most importantly the prop is turning which is a major safety factor that you always want to be aware of.
 Just because the aircraft isn’t in the air yet doesn’t mean that it isn’t a good time to take photos.

 Taxiing shots are like detail shots, they tell a part of the story that each aircraft has and is often overlooked.
-Even run-up and shutdown shots can be useful especially when an aircraft is being worked on and the crew are standing next to the plane.
+Even run-up and shutdown shots can be useful especially when an aircraft is being worked on and the crew is standing next to the plane.

-The last area is probably the most fun, exciting and thrill seeking of all the areas when it comes to aviation photography.
+The last area is probably the most fun, exciting, and thrill-seeking of all the areas when it comes to aviation photography.
 It is also the hardest of them all!
 Air to Air photography is just unbelievable.
 It is hard to express in words how much fun it really is but keep in mind that it is also a great opportunity, one not many get, and a great responsibility to make sure that every plane and person in the shoot gets back to the ground safely.

-As the photographer you are in command of how the shoot goes and what’s needed to get the shots desired.
+As the photographer, you are in command of how the shoot goes and what’s needed to get the shots desired.
 You have to be clear and precise with every decision.
 It’s not an area to take likely.

 First off, air to air requires two aircraft.
 One photo platform, ie the plane you’re sitting in and the second is the subject plane, ie what you are photographing.
-I can tell you right now it is always going to be harder to find a photo platform not a subject plane.
+I can tell you right now it is always going to be harder to find a photo platform, not a subject plane.
 Finding subjects is easy.
 Finding a plane that has the right speed capabilities that match your subject, with either a window or a door that can come off or at least one that is clean enough to shoot through and a view that isn’t blocked by the wing or the tail is tough.
 While we’re talking about planes, don’t be cheap!
 Pay for fuel and time if need be.
-A lot of photographers are looking for hand outs.
+A lot of photographers are looking for handouts.
 Don’t be one of them.
-These planes costs hundreds of thousands if not millions of dollars, so at the very least offer to pay for gas.
+These planes cost hundreds of thousands if not millions of dollars, so at the very least offer to pay for gas.

 So there you go a few basics to get you started with aviation.
-Now as I said there is much more to come and more to share, things like light, keeping gear clean, the power of prints and of course post processing.
+Now as I said there is much more to come and more to share, things like light, keeping gear clean, the power of prints, and of course post-processing.

 Aviation Blog Posts

-- A Day Not to Be Forgotten
+- A Day Never to Be Forgotten

-- The Tiger Moth
+- The Summer Flyovers